Here's how patients say they reversed early Alzheimer's symptoms

 RELATED: Daughter's photo of mom's crochet captures heartbreaking effect of Alzheimer's

 She was able to recover her ability to sight-read notes when she plays the piano.
-She also regained the ability to help her busy family while working a high powered job.
+She also regained the ability to help her busy family while working a high-powered job.
 And she no longer has facial blindness, which meant she couldn't recognize people she knew.

 Adda, an active 51-year-old grandmother, told ABC7 by Skype that she improved her ability to think clearly and she lost almost 80 pounds after making dramatic food and lifestyle changes.